aschnarre1/BankApp/README.md

 3. The validate user is called which checks to see if all user information entered was valid alongside the schema settings.
 ![Validate User Middleware](/readMeImages/validateUser.png)

-4. The data is associated with the model as it was entered as such.
+4. The data is associated with the model as it was entered as such within the given model.
 ![User Model](/readMeImages/userSchema.png)

 5. The data is checked to ensure that all data entered is compliant with the given restraints.